 Top 10 Common CV Writing Mistakes.
 Top 10 resume mistakes to avoid.
 It’s deceptively easy to make mistakes on your resume and exceptionally difficult to repair the damage once an employer gets it.
 CV or Curriculum Vitae is the information you show to an authority to express yourself in a formal way.
 It makes the first impression on their minds.
-Simple mistake in writing CV may become a great threat for your carrier.
+A simple mistake in writing CV may become a great threat to your carrier.
 So, to get any job or to become selected for any work, you must know what are the reasons that may harm you while posting a CV.
 Here are top 10 common CV writing mistakes.

 Top 10 Common CV Writing Mistakes

 1. Contact Address:

 Your contact address is situated at the very beginning of your CV.
 If you make a mistake in typing it, you start the negative impression in their mind right from the beginning.
 Some people make funny email addresses like email@example.com or something like that using awkward words.
 It also makes the authority angry and you lose your slightest chance of being selected.

 2. Spelling & Grammar: